esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

     return {"context": retrieved_docs}
 ```

 Define the generator function of the RAG.
-In this function a prompt is defined for the rag using the context and question.
+In this function a prompt is defined for the RAG using the context and question.
 The large language model (the Llama model, defined above) is then invoked with this question and generates an answer for the provided prompt, which is returned as the answer key of the dictionary.

 ```python
 def generate(state: State):